Identifying ExtremaIn Exercises 63 and 64, the graph of f' is giv... | Channels for Pearson+

 Critical Points

 Critical points occur where the derivative f'(x) is zero or undefined.
-These points are potential locations for local maxima or minima.
-In the graph, critical points are where the curve crosses the x-axis, indicating a change in the direction of f(x), which is crucial for identifying extrema.
+These points are potential locations for local extrema (maxima or minima) of the function f(x).
+By examining the behavior of f'(x) around these points, one can determine the nature of the extrema using the First Derivative Test or the Second Derivative Test.

 Recommended video: